Tom Westley: County career

 Westley's Essex career began in the 2004 Second XI Championship where he played his debut match as a 15-year-old against a Middlesex side captained by then 51-year-old ex-Test cricketer John Emburey.
-Westley continued to play occasionally throughout this and the next season, 2005 proving to be an excellent year for the young player as he proved his worth as a squad member.
-In the same year Westley played two matches in the Minor Counties Championship for Cambridgeshire.
+Westley continued to play occasionally throughout 2004 and 2005, also two matches in the Minor Counties Championship for Cambridgeshire in 2005.

 2006 saw Westley make his first List A match appearance, against a team of Sri Lankans, as well as gaining a place in the first team for the 2007 season.
 In September 2009 Westley scored his first century for the first team reaching 132 against Derbyshire.

 Westley has also played for MCC and captained the Durham MCC University side in games against county sides and against other university sides.
 When he is not needed by Essex, he plays in the East Anglian Premier Cricket League for Mildenhall Cricket Club, as well as playing for Radwinter Bowls Club.